CAREER PATHS FOR ENGLISH MAJORS

 TAYLOR Your Life (SISE 4820/6820) is an eight-week, one-credit career development course offered each semester by the Taylor Center for Social Innovation and Design Thinking.
 The course applies methods of design thinking to the process of career development.
 Students learn to ideate and prototype possible career paths and to enter the community in targeted ways that facilitate career development.

 Talk to the Director of Undergraduate Studies or to the Center for Public Service about internship possibilities in a range of fields.
 Internships provide an important experience that can introduce you to particular kinds of jobs and to specific organizations, giving you the chance to explore the relationship of your major to the workplace.
 Internships are also often gateways to successful career paths: as an intern, you’re likely to gain skills and experience that will appeal to employers, or you may make valuable contacts with individuals or your sponsoring organization.
 (Many internships can receive 3 ENLS credits and count toward the Major.)

 English Department Career Events for Majors

 Watch for career-development events sponsored by the English Department and designed especially for English Majors.
 These might include guest speakers from various fields, workshops, alumni panels, or lunches/dinners with alumni.

 Informational interviews are excellent practice for exploring and understanding careers.
 An informational interview is not a job interview; rather, it’s an interview you initiate, not to ask for a job but to obtain information about specific kinds of careers and organizations.
-To learn how to schedule and conduct an informational interview, consult the link above or make an appointment with Career Services.
+To learn how to schedule and conduct an informational interview, make an appointment with Career Services.

 Informational Interviews with Tulane English Department Alumni